CptSamVimes/example-instancescan-checks/README.md

 ### Updates in wrong update set scope
 The scope for Customer Update [sys_update_xml] records should match the scope of the Update Set in which the Customer Update resides.
 Having a mismatch may cause Update Sets to generate preview errors meaning you cannot commit them until the errors are resolved.

+### Update Sets without description
+At least completed update sets should have a description.
+By this, it's easier to see the business requirement behind the development.
+The decision if development can be reverted is easier with documented update sets.

+### Update set unique names
+Update sets should have unique names to avoid confusion when they should be deployed or reviewed.
+It's not always the developer who deploys or link update sets to parents or batches.

+### Roles directly assigned
+To maintain the manageability of the user administration it is best practice to assign roles to groups and not directly to users.
+A user gets the roles by being a member of a group.

+### KMS Ownership Groups enabled
+When the sys_property glide.knowman.ownership_group.enabled is set to true all knowledge articles should have an ownership group.
+By this the process is not broken and the kb articles can be maintained and updated.

 ## Category: Upgradability

 ### Incident table should not be extended